These heart-shaped sunflower seed cookies are delicious and easy to make. They are light and crunchy with sunflower seeds!

 I put the cookie dough on a fork and dip both sides into egg white.
 Then I cover both sides with sunflower seeds.

 I place them on the baking sheet and bake for 20 minutes until the color gets darker and the cookies totally baked.
-I let the cookies cool for 10 minutes on the baking sheet before transferring them on a wire rack to completely cool.
+Then I let the cookies cool for 10 minutes on the baking sheet before transferring them on a wire rack to completely cool.

 Enjoy your cookies!